grofandriska/Dungeon/README.md

 # known Bugs.:
-nO1: Solid area of player is not fixed and has to be arranged
+nO1: Solid area of player is not fixed and not proper on right collisions.
 nO2: Leaving map throws exceptiont

 github/grofandriska